Barbados braces as Tropical Storm Dorian nears Caribbean

 “When you’re dead, you’re dead,” she said in a televised address late Sunday.
 “Stay inside and get some rest.”

-The U.S. National Hurricane Center issued a tropical storm warning for Barbados, St. Lucia and St. Vincent and the Grenadines.
-It also issued a tropical storm watch for Dominica, Martinique, Grenada, Saba and St. Eustatius.
-The storm was expected to dump between 2 to 4 inches (5 to 10 centimeters) of rain in Barbados and nearby islands, with isolated amounts of 6 inches (15 centimeters).
+The U.S. National Hurricane Center issued a hurricane watch for St. Lucia and a tropical storm warning for Barbados, Martinique, St. Lucia and St. Vincent and the Grenadines.
+It also issued a tropical storm watch for Dominica, Grenada, Saba and St. Eustatius.
+The storm was expected to dump between 3 to 8 inches (8 to 20 centimeters) of rain in Barbados and nearby islands, with isolated amounts of 10 inches (25 centimeters).

 In Barbados, many of the 285,000 inhabitants heeded the government’s warning, including Fitz Bostic, owner of Rest Haven Beach Cottages.
 He said he’s prepared in case officials shut down power and utility services as they have in previous storms.